ZJW-92/pizza_ordering_system/README.md

 ## Functionality
 - Login and Registration
-- Pizza browsing: names, prices, quantity and adding to the cart
+- Pizza browsing: browse pizzas, prices, quantity and adding to the cart
 - Cart browsing: add or remove pizzas and generate orders.
-- Submit order and payment
+- Submit orders

 ## Setup
 Run the following commands in a terminal: